 Department chairs and program directors should evaluate faculty travel proposals in relation to the college criteria below and to the proposal's relative worth to the department, college, and university.
 The sole decision about travel funding resides with chair/director and it is expected that he or she will make awards to support fairly all members of the department/program who have a need to present scholarly or creative work.
 In order to apply fairness and consistency to travel awards, some general guidelines should be followed.

-- particular trip awards will be up to $800.00 per conference; faculty and academic staff giving multiple presentations are eligible for a maximum of $1200.00 in travel support in a fiscal year
+- single awards of up to $800 per conference; faculty and academic staff giving multiple presentations are eligible for a maximum of $1,200 per fiscal year

 - a faculty or academic staff collaborative presentation will be funded as if it is a single presentation (award may be shared, however).

-- Applicant's participation should be active, not passive (e.g., presentation of a paper vs. simple attendance)
+- the applicant's participation should be active, not passive (e.g., presentation of a paper vs. simple attendance)

-- Direct and demonstrable relation to the professional development (in scholarship or teaching) of the applicant
+- there should be direct and demonstrable relation to the professional development (in scholarship or teaching) of the applicant